zqh0253/finetrainers/README.md

   --max_grad_norm 1.0"

 # Validation arguments
-validation_cmd="--validation_prompts \"afkx A baker carefully cuts a green bell pepper cake on a white plate against a bright yellow background, followed by a strawberry cake with a similar slice of cake being cut before the interior of the bell pepper cake is revealed with the surrounding cake-to-object sequence.@@@49x512x768:::afkx A cake shaped like a Nutella container is carefully sliced, revealing a light interior, amidst a Nutella-themed setup, showcasing deliberate cutting and preserved details for an appetizing dessert presentation on a white base with accompanying jello and cutlery, highlighting culinary skills and creative cake designs.@@@49x512x768:::afkx A cake shaped like a Nutella container is carefully sliced, revealing a light interior, amidst a Nutella-themed setup, showcasing deliberate cutting and preserved details for an appetizing dessert presentation on a white base with accompanying jello and cutlery, highlighting culinary skills and creative cake designs.@@@61x512x768:::afkx A vibrant orange cake disguised as a Nike packaging box sits on a dark surface, meticulous in its detail and design, complete with a white swoosh and 'NIKE' logo.
-A person's hands, holding a knife, hover over the cake, ready to make a precise cut, amidst a simple and clean background.@@@61x512x768:::afkx A vibrant orange cake disguised as a Nike packaging box sits on a dark surface, meticulous in its detail and design, complete with a white swoosh and 'NIKE' logo.
-A person's hands, holding a knife, hover over the cake, ready to make a precise cut, amidst a simple and clean background.@@@97x512x768:::afkx A vibrant orange cake disguised as a Nike packaging box sits on a dark surface, meticulous in its detail and design, complete with a white swoosh and 'NIKE' logo.
-A person's hands, holding a knife, hover over the cake, ready to make a precise cut, amidst a simple and clean background.@@@129x512x768:::A person with gloved hands carefully cuts a cake shaped like a Skittles bottle, beginning with a precise incision at the lid, followed by careful sequential cuts around the neck, eventually detaching the lid from the body, revealing the chocolate interior of the cake while showcasing the layered design's detail.@@@61x512x768:::afkx A woman with long brown hair and light skin smiles at another woman with long blonde hair.
+validation_cmd="--validation_prompts \"$ID_TOKEN A baker carefully cuts a green bell pepper cake on a white plate against a bright yellow background, followed by a strawberry cake with a similar slice of cake being cut before the interior of the bell pepper cake is revealed with the surrounding cake-to-object sequence.@@@49x512x768:::$ID_TOKEN A cake shaped like a Nutella container is carefully sliced, revealing a light interior, amidst a Nutella-themed setup, showcasing deliberate cutting and preserved details for an appetizing dessert presentation on a white base with accompanying jello and cutlery, highlighting culinary skills and creative cake designs.@@@49x512x768:::$ID_TOKEN A cake shaped like a Nutella container is carefully sliced, revealing a light interior, amidst a Nutella-themed setup, showcasing deliberate cutting and preserved details for an appetizing dessert presentation on a white base with accompanying jello and cutlery, highlighting culinary skills and creative cake designs.@@@61x512x768:::$ID_TOKEN A vibrant orange cake disguised as a Nike packaging box sits on a dark surface, meticulous in its detail and design, complete with a white swoosh and 'NIKE' logo.
+A person's hands, holding a knife, hover over the cake, ready to make a precise cut, amidst a simple and clean background.@@@61x512x768:::$ID_TOKEN A vibrant orange cake disguised as a Nike packaging box sits on a dark surface, meticulous in its detail and design, complete with a white swoosh and 'NIKE' logo.
+A person's hands, holding a knife, hover over the cake, ready to make a precise cut, amidst a simple and clean background.@@@97x512x768:::$ID_TOKEN A vibrant orange cake disguised as a Nike packaging box sits on a dark surface, meticulous in its detail and design, complete with a white swoosh and 'NIKE' logo.
+A person's hands, holding a knife, hover over the cake, ready to make a precise cut, amidst a simple and clean background.@@@129x512x768:::$ID_TOKEN A person with gloved hands carefully cuts a cake shaped like a Skittles bottle, beginning with a precise incision at the lid, followed by careful sequential cuts around the neck, eventually detaching the lid from the body, revealing the chocolate interior of the cake while showcasing the layered design's detail.@@@61x512x768:::$ID_TOKEN A woman with long brown hair and light skin smiles at another woman with long blonde hair.
 The woman with brown hair wears a black jacket and has a small, barely noticeable mole on her right cheek.
 The camera angle is a close-up, focused on the woman with brown hair's face.
 The lighting is warm and natural, likely from the setting sun, casting a soft glow on the scene.
 The scene appears to be real-life footage@@@61x512x768\" \
   --num_validation_videos 1 \
   --validation_steps 100"